jacknaylordunn/AMS-Staff-Hub/firestore.rules.md

     // Users Collection
     match /users/{userId} {
-      // A user can get their own document, and managers can get any user document. allow get: if isAuthenticated() && (request.auth.uid == userId || isManagerOrAdmin(request.auth.uid));
+      allow get: if isAuthenticated() && (request.auth.uid == userId || isManagerOrAdmin(request.auth.uid));

-      // Only managers can list multiple user documents (e.g., for the Staff page). allow list: if isAuthenticated() && isManagerOrAdmin(request.auth.uid);
+      allow list: if isAuthenticated() && isManagerOrAdmin(request.auth.uid);

-      // A user can create their own profile upon registration. allow create: if isAuthenticated() && request.auth.uid == userId;
+      allow create: if isAuthenticated() && request.auth.uid == userId;

-      // Only managers can delete users.
       allow delete: if isAuthenticated() && isManagerOrAdmin(request.auth.uid);

-      // A manager or admin can update any user's profile.
-      // A user can update their own profile, but they cannot change their 'role'. allow update: if isAuthenticated() && (isManagerOrAdmin(request.auth.uid) || (request.auth.uid == userId && request.resource.data.role == resource.data.role));
+      allow update: if isAuthenticated() && (isManagerOrAdmin(request.auth.uid) || (request.auth.uid == userId && request.resource.data.role == resource.data.role));
     }

     // Patients Collection
     match /patients/{patientId} {
       allow get, create: if isAuthenticated();
-      // FIX: Added 'list' permission
       allow list: if isAuthenticated();
       allow update, delete: if isAuthenticated() && isManagerOrAdmin(request.auth.uid);
     }